 Technology platforms are not solutions on their own.
 Before any software can be deployed and integrated into a local council’s existing infrastructure in a way that will deliver the functionality required of it, a great deal of complexity is first involved at the strategy phase.

-The technical implementation of the solutions comes next, followed by ongoing support and account management if the customer chooses to engage Opus in that capacity going forward.
+The technical implementation comes next, followed by ongoing support and account management if the customer chooses to engage Opus in that capacity going forward.

 “It’s about changing technology and also understanding each demographic”, Paul highlights.
 “Different people want to engage in different ways.
 That’s how we support them.
 Before we can recommend and create the best-fit solution, we need to understand the public’s needs.”

 While the process is no longer disruptive, the same cannot be said for the marketplace.
-Emerging contact centre technology is constantly pushing the boundaries of what is possible, unlocking new functionalities and delivering new ways for local councils to interact with the public.
+Emerging contact centre technology is constantly pushing the boundaries of what’s possible, unlocking new functionalities and delivering different ways for local councils to interact with the public.
 The global pandemic has only accelerated this.
 Staying abreast of these changes is an ongoing challenge for local councils, but Opus can help.